lpsinger/userguide/content.rst

-The source localization estimate is a posterior probability of the source projected position in the sky ("2D localization") or of the source position in space ("3D localization", currently only available if the source is a CBC).
-The probability distribution is encoded as a FITS file (...provide link to skymap documentation...).
+The source localization estimate is a posterior probability of the source projected position in the sky ("2D localization") or of the source position in space ("3D localization", only available if the source is a CBC).
+The probability distribution is encoded using the :term:`HEALPix` projection and saved in a :term:`FITS` file whose URL is included in the GCN Notice.
+See :doc:`sample code for working with LIGO/Virgo source localization maps
+</tutorial/skymaps>`.

 .. _`data quality assessment`: